-- The shape and locality of the site and the opportunities and constraints that arise for its redevelopment (in part) as a result; - The potential for negative town planning and urban outcomes that may arise from strict compliance with the requirement are negligible when considering the context of the site with surrounding development; - The unique qualities of the site and the proposed alterations and additions will maintain and enhance these and the character of the locality; - The shape and locality of the site and the opportunities and constraints that arise for its development as a result - specifically the opportunity to provide substantial public benefits in the form of a public street frontage with no discernible impacts arising from the additional height proposed on the locality. - The extent of the non-compliance is minor in the context of the existing built form. - There is limited opportunity to 'step' the design and the additional height is within an envelope already approved for development under the approved strata plan. - In order to achieve the development potential of the site envisaged by controls such as FSR, the site constraints created when the original subdivision occurred have caused strict compliance with the height standard adopted under the current LEP unfeasible.
-The historic height provisions that were envisaged at the time the subdivision creating the site occurred would allow building height greater than proposed.
-This is evident in the heights of older industrial developments in the locality. - Scale of the building as viewed from the adjoining roadway is negligible due to existing site topography.
-The proposed building in the context of the backdrop of existing buildings constructed to the rear of the site is considered reasonable.
+- The shape and locality of the site and the opportunities and constraints that arise for its development (in part) as a result. - The potential for negative town planning and urban outcomes that may arise from strict compliance with the requirement are negligible when considering the context of the site with surrounding development namely bushland adjacent. - The unique qualities of the site and the proposed alterations and additions will maintain and enhance these and the character of the locality. - The need to construct retaining works due to a recent landslide that has undermined the existing dwelling and further landslip is likely to cause environmental harm if not properly retained. - The shape and locality of the site and the opportunities and constraints that arise for its development as a result. - The extent of the non-compliance is minor in the context of the existing built form. - There is limited opportunity to 'step' the design due to the retaining wall required for the recent landslip that has occurred in the location on the site. - Scale of the building as viewed from the adjoining roadway is negligible due to existing site topography.
+The proposed building in the context of the backdrop of the existing dwelling house is considered reasonable. - The need to construct the additions at the heights proposed to allow the additions to integrate with the existing dwelling floor plan.